 At the time I was actively speaking at web conferences in the US & Europe on the topic of problem solving among other things, and Wald's story was a terrific demonstration of solving (and defining) the right problem.
 I wasn't aware of anyone who had visualized this, so sometime around 2005 I hastily plotted fictitious red dots on a poorly-chosen commercial aircraft outline and began including this in slide decks and blog posts.

 This later become known as survivorship bias.

 I've received many copyright requests over the years to include the original artwork in books and articles.
-The image you've seen is from Wikipedia and is a recreation of my diagram.
+The image you've seen repeatedly on the socials is from Wikipedia (creator unknown) and is a recreation of my diagram.
 Look closely in the Wikipedia caption and you'll see me credited.